DilshadPython/Python/Debugger/cmd-line-op.md

 ## cl >> stand for clear all break points
 ## cl[int] >> stand for clear break point at line number (eg.cl24)
 ## p stand for print

+'''
+when you import pdb and use set_trace() you don't need to use python -m pdb filanme.py you can ru this way python filename.py
+'''